Key Key Karimba: Release

 The single was released on both 7" and 12" vinyl, via EMI, in Europe, Mexico and Australasia.
 These European countries mainly consisted of Italy, Germany and Spain.
 It was marketed, manufactured and distributed by EMI.
 The single's cover design was done by Umberto Grati and EMI Creative Services.
 All versions of the 7" vinyl edition featured "Key Key Karimba (Children Version)" as the B-Side.
 This version was exclusive to the single and has remained exclusive since.
 This version removes the lead vocal, and only features the children's choir of the chorus in places, with the rest being instrumental, including the song's verses.

 In Spain the song was released as a promotional only 7" vinyl.
 In Mexico, a promotional 7" vinyl was issued, featuring "Survivor in Love" as the B-Side.
 This was an album track taken from the same-titled album, and was written by Bassi, with lyrics by McShane.
 On this Mexican release, the song's were labelled "Karimba" and "Sobreviviente Enamorado" respectively.
 In Italy a promotional 7" vinyl was also issued as a double artist set.
 It featured the artist Off on the A-Side with the song "Electrica Salsa (Baba Baba)" and Baltimora with "Key Key Karimba" on the B-Side.
 This release was connected to Bari '87 TV.

 The 12" vinyl version was released in Italy, Germany and Australasia, with a promotional 12" vinyl also being released in Spain.
 All featured the same track-listing, consisting of the full six-minute album version of "Key Key Karimba", essentially an extended remix, the "Children's Version" of the song, and the four-minute "Radio Version" of the song too, which was used on the 7" vinyl releases.

 Promotion

 "Key Key Karimba" had a promotional music video created, and this was the last Baltimora made.
 Since being uploaded unofficially onto YouTube in mid-2008, the video has gained 108,000 views.
 Combining the children's choir used in the song's chorus, the video features a class of schoolchildren looking bored, before Jimmy McShane arrives singing and dancing.
 For the first chorus the children stand-up and join in with the singing.
 One highlighted young girl, by the second verse, transforms into a woman, possibly in fantasy only, who dances with McShane, and by the second chorus the remaining schoolchildren have become young adults too.
 At the end of the video, McShane and the rest of the adults are dancing together.

 The song was also mimed on various TV shows, mainly Italian.
 McShane performed on Mixitalia, Azzurro 87, Rai TV, Tutto and WWF Club.

+Critical reception

+Upon its release, Radiocorriere TV called the track "disposable dance" which is "written with American professionalism".